Application Requirements and Portfolio Guideline

-All required application materials for freshman and transfer applicants are listed below as well as instructions on how to submit them.
-All materials must be sent to Pratt’s admissions office no later than two weeks after the application deadline.
+All required application materials for high school applicants (freshmen) and transfer applicants are listed below as well as instructions on how to submit them.
+All materials must be sent to Pratt’s admissions office by the application deadline.
+Note, however, that high school applicants may submit transcripts up to one week after the application deadline.
 The application must be submitted by the deadline.
 Mailed materials may be sent to: Pratt Institute, Office of Undergraduate Admissions, 200 Willoughby Ave, Brooklyn, New York 11205.

 - Online Application

 - Test Scores: SAT or ACT scores; TOEFL, IELTS or PTE for international students (see below).

 - Portfolio uploaded to pratt.slideroom.com

 Online Application (online required) with fee of $50 for domestic applicants and permanent residents and $90 for international applicants.
 The online application is hosted on Pratt Institute’s website, so please note that you will be redirected to Pratt Institute’s application.
 If you intend to apply with an application fee waiver, see below under “More Information”.